 As with all remedial damp-proofing systems, it is necessary to remove and replace any salt-contaminated plaster with a render containing one of our recommended moisture barriers.

-If you have any further technical enquiries or have further questions about the installation process, feel free to call our technical team on 0402 278 053.
+If you have any further technical enquiries or have further questions about the installation process, please call 0402 278 053.